openshift-labs/lab-developing-with-odo/workshop/content/030-deploy-an-app.md

  ✓  Changes successfully pushed to component: nodejs-tgfc
  ```

-`odo` has pushed the code into the component, built the application, and run it.
+`odo` has pushed the code into the component, built the application, and started the application.

 We can tail the logs to make sure the application is up and running: